Ayavie/maids/README.md

 ## Overview

-This project aims to predict the price range of electronic devices based on their features.
+This project aims to predict the price range of mobile phone devices based on their features.
 It includes a Jupyter notebook (`maid.ipynb`) for exploratory data analysis (EDA), data preprocessing, feature engineering, and building a machine learning model using Decision Trees.
 Additionally, a RESTful API (`api.py`) has been developed to make predictions, and a request script (`req.py`) to interact with the API.
 A Spring Boot project has also been implemented to provide endpoints for various functionalities using MySQL database.

 ## Project Structure